Complexity of strong approximation on the sphere: Introduction

-and if exists, then finds a solution in ploy($\log(q)$) times. \\ \end{thm} \begin{rem}\normalfont It is possible to generalize our polynomial algorithm for the sum of $d\geq 2$ squares if two coordinates of the congruence conditions are zero.
-Corollary~(\ref{cooor}) shows that the complexity of optimal strong approximation for a generic point on the sphere is NP-complete while Theorem~(\ref{diagliftt}) shows that there are co-dimension 2 sub-quadric of the sphere such that the complexity of the optimal strong approximation is polynomial in time.
-It is remarkable that the complexity of the optimal strong approximation is related to the algebraic properties of points on the sphere.
+where $a_2=a_3=0$.
+If there is no solution to \eqref{equit}, then it returns ``No solution''. \end{thm} By Theorem~\ref{reductionthm}, the algorithm in Theorem~\ref{diagliftt} gives the navigation algorithm described in Theorem~\ref{mainthm}. \begin{rem} It is possible to generalize our polynomial-time algorithm for any $d\geq2$, by assuming a variant of $(*)$ and two coordinates of the congruence conditions are zero.
+On the other hand, by assuming GRH and Cramer conjecture, Corollary~\ref{cooor} implies that the complexity of the optimal strong approximation for a generic point on the sphere is NP-complete.
+Hence, by assuming these widely believed arithmetic assumptions, Corollary~\ref{cooor} essentially implies that finding the shortest possible path between a generic pair of vertices in LPS Ramanujan graphs is NP-complete. \end{rem}